ferpar/jobTrackr/README.md

-# UI Architecture Final Project
-This is the final project made by student Fernando Pérez de Ayala for the UI Architecture Academy.
+# jobTracker
+Track your applications with ease.

 Its been built using TypeScript, though allowing for it to infer most of the types, hence the ```"noImplicitAny": false``` that can be found in the tsconfig.json.

 ## local setup
+### client setup
 We recommend to use node 20 when running this repo.
 This was the latest LTS version when this projects packages were first installed.

 node >= 20